ivan-guerra/programmador.com/content/posts/linux-driver-development-for-embedded-processors.md

 ## Processor Options

-ELDD gives you the choice of developing for one or more ARM processors: NXP i.MX7D, Microchip SAMA5D2 and Broadcom BCM2837.
+ELDD gives you the choice of developing for one or more ARM processors: NXP i.MX7D, Microchip SAMA5D2, and the Broadcom BCM2837.
 However, when you go digging around for dev kits/boards with these processors, you're really only left with the BCM2837 unless you're willing to dish out well over a $100 on NXP's or Microchip's kit.
-Luckily the BCM2837 comes in the famous Raspberry Pi.
+Luckily, the BCM2837 comes in the famous Raspberry Pi.
 ELDD specifically recommends the Raspberry Pi Model 3B+[^2].

 [![Raspberry Pi Model 3B+][4]][3]